valdivia4/Deep-Learning-Lunge-Detection/README.md

 python3 convert_to_numpy.py
 ```

-which cleans and normalizes the data and saves it .npy format in the created numpy_data directory.
+which performs some preprocessing on the data and saves it .npy format in the created numpy_data directory.

 Next, modify the variables in the data_config.py file to conform to your provided data.